top of page

 Red Light versus sunlight

-• Red light therapy primarily utilizes red and near-infrared wavelengths, typically ranging from 600 to 1000 nanometers (nm).
+• Red light therapy: Primarily uses red and near-infrared wavelengths, typically ranging from 600 to 1000 nanometers (nm).

-• Sunlight is a broad spectrum of light that includes visible light, ultraviolet (UV) light, and infrared light, spanning a range of wavelengths from about 400 to 700 nm for visible light and extending beyond into longer wavelengths for UV and infrared light.
+• Sunlight: A broad spectrum that includes visible light, ultraviolet (UV) light, and infrared light, spanning 400–700 nm for visible light and extending beyond for UV and infrared.

 Light wavelenghts